bderieg/kinemetry_ETG_disks/README.md

 See the existing parameter files as examples.

+### A note on file names
+For any of the keywords which specifies a filename, either an absolute path (starting with a "/") or a relative path from the location of the parameter file can be given.

 ## Running Kinemetry
 With parameter files specified, kinemetry can be run with
 ```